whatisnuclear/website/waste.md

 <a href="/img/uranium-pellet-lg.jpg">
 <img class="img-fluid" src="/img/uranium-pellet-sm.jpg"
 alt="A nuclear fuel pellet before being put in a reactor"/></a>
-<caption>This is what nuclear fuel looks like before it is used.
+<figcaption class="figure-caption">This is what nuclear fuel looks like before it is used.
 Before the atoms split,
 it is only slightly radioactive and can be handled with a glove.
-After fission occurs, it is hazardously radioactive and cannot be handled without shielding. (<a href="https://www.flickr.com/photos/nrcgov/15420174614">NRC photo</a>)</caption>
+After fission occurs, it is hazardously radioactive and cannot be handled without shielding. (<a href="https://www.flickr.com/photos/nrcgov/15420174614">NRC photo</a>)</figcaption>
 </figure>

 <div class="alert alert-success" role="alert" markdown="1">